assimalign/component-model/README.md

 # Assimalign Component Model
-A library that extends off the .NET runtime System.ComponentModel adding fluent validation APIs, object mapping, and custom bindings for popular frameworks.
+A collection of libraries extends functionality of System.ComponentModel within dotnet runtime.

 # Important NOTES:
 - **Only Member Expressions are supported internally.**